-All parts of the vegetation removal protocol (VRP) below apply to all trees > 80cm diameter at breast height (dbh) and trees between 50cm dbh and 80cm dbh which are classified as having features suitable for bat roosting as identified by the Supervising Bat Ecologist (SBE).
-In this instance suitable bat roosting features include five or more nested epiphytes located on horizontal branches or sufficient damage to the tree crown or truck that provide roosting voids.
+All aspects of the VRP below apply to all trees > 80cm diameter at breast height (dbh).
+At the discretion of the SBE, VRP may also be applied to trees between 50cm dbh and 80cm dbh which are classified as having features suitable for bat roosting as listed in 5.7.5 below.